gitgoap/neural-net/readme.md

-### Some neural network implementation from scratch
+### Vanilla neural network implementation from scratch

 ### Book: Neural Networks from Scratch in Python Harrison Kinsley & Daniel Kukieła